Chart Color Schemes

 Kingsford features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Kingsford's dwelling structure, as per the latest Census, consisted of 36.3% houses and 63.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 26.9% houses and 73.1% other dwellings.
-Home ownership in Kingsford was at 27.7%, similar to Sydney metro's level.
-Dwellings were either mortgaged (20.3%) or rented (52.0%).
-The median monthly mortgage repayment in Kingsford was $3,000, lower than the Sydney metro average of $3,033.
-Median weekly rent in Kingsford was $475, compared to Sydney metro's $550.
-Nationally, Kingsford's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Kingsford, as per the latest Census, consisted of 36.3% houses and 63.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 26.9% houses and 73.1% other dwellings.
+Home ownership in Kingsford stood at 27.7%, with mortgaged dwellings at 20.3% and rented dwellings at 52.0%.
+The median monthly mortgage repayment was $3,000, below the Sydney metro average of $3,033.
+The median weekly rent was $475, compared to Sydney metro's $550.
+Nationally, Kingsford's median monthly mortgage repayments were higher at $3,000 versus Australia's average of $1,863, and rents were substantially above the national figure of $375 at $475.

 Frequently Asked Questions - Housing